EmJayFreewoman/emjayfreewoman.github.io/README.md

 #### *Community Manager @Red Hat* (Oct.
 2020 - May 2023)
 - Enable Architect Community Spreadsheet illustrates the growth of EA's writer community through the years [EA Community Members Log](https://docs.google.com/spreadsheets/d/1SNChqok5HvAJPWCVUY-MeI8DNBg9af6Y/edit?gid=1905444703#gid=1905444703)
-- Copy of the [*Writers' Workshop*](https://docs.google.com/presentation/d/1F00tomj0-dZRMsHNiTKXt9Z7atWVP791HUxEr5tXI8g/edit?usp=sharing) my colleague and I presented to audiences inside and outside of Red Hat as a way to encourage technical experts to share through publishing (and hopefully through our team :blush:
+- Copy of the [*Writers' Workshop*](https://acrobat.adobe.com/id/urn:aaid:sc:US:1e0e264e-7cec-4771-97dd-3fe3f09cf4f9) my colleague and I presented to audiences inside and outside of Red Hat as a way to encourage technical experts to publish on Enable Architect and her sister sites

 #### *RFP Support Specialist @Lenovo* (April 2019 - Aug.
 2020)
 - Before COVID-19 took the world by storm, I was asked to build a series of Work-From-Home (WFH) flyers as part of the Lenovo Customer Relief Program campaign, from copy to design.
 I had no professional copywriting experience at the time.
 Here are a few: